You must to Register, or Create Account

 Is IPCO a certification?

 No, IPCO is a specialized training program with a certificate upon successful completion.
+While it is not a certification, IPCO does meet both the content and intensity/duration of CMS requirements to serve as an Infection Preventionist.

 Does IPCO meet CMS requirements?